 - Antré Restaurant: Antré restaurant Budapest is a well-designed restaurant.
 The presentation of the food is stunning.
 Here you go for Hungarian food or other foods, but all with a Hungarian twist!

 - Restaurant Hilda: Restaurant Hilda makes sure to gets its ingredients from the best local organic farm.
 They are specialised in free-range chicken, steaks and organic duck.
 But they also have vegetarian, gluten-free and lactose-free dishes.
 The restaurant is located in a beautiful historical building.

 - Mazel Tov: Mazel Tov is a super popular Israeli restaurant in the Jewish Quarter.
 It’s an informal ruin bar-restaurant with a fantastic green courtyard and magical views.

 - Ankli’s Apartment restaurant: if you want to meet locals and are you looking for a unique night in Budapest this is the place to go.
 This apartment restaurant is a new start-up and the place to be for open-minded people.
-Head to Ankli’s Instagram or website for more information.
+Head to Ankli’s Instagram or facebook-page for more information.
 Don’t hesitate to send them a message!
 Ooh, and the view from the apartment is the best.

 - New York Cafe: this is probably the most beautiful cafe in Budapest.
 Therefore it’s always crowded at the cafe, people often wait in line to get in.
 The cafe is located under the luxurious New York Palace Budapest hotel.
 Expect expensive prices here, even for a cup of coffee.
 But then again, there is a stunning ceiling to drink it under.